 We are all so many things…

-LGT’s new campaign aims to challenge public perceptions of Gypsies and Travellers, asking why people only ever see their ethnicity, not their worth.
-The poster and social media campaign demonstrates that the reality of Gypsies and Travellers’ lives is a far cry from the caricatured images presented in the news media and television programmes such as My Big Fat Gypsy Wedding.
+This community-led campaign aims to challenge public perceptions of Gypsies and Travellers, asking why people only ever see their ethnicity, not their worth.
+The poster and social media campaign demonstrate that the reality of Gypsies and Travellers’ lives is a far cry from the caricatured images presented in the news media and television programmes such as My Big Fat Gypsy Wedding.

 The campaign centres around five images of Gypsies and Travellers, highlighting the many roles they play in their lives – and asks the question: “We are all so many things… so why only pick on one?”